gbrembati/terraform-azure/azure/base-environment/README.md

 # Azure BluePrint Architecture
 This Terraform project is intended to be used as a template in a demonstration or to build a test environment.
 What it does is creating an infrastructure composed of a North-hub and South-hub and few spokes (the number can be changed).
-This projects makes use of the __*azurerm*__ providers.
+As per my deployments (made in France Central), this project creates all of the following in less than __5 minutes__.

 ## Which are the components created?
 The project creates the following resources and combine them: